-(iii) The average of each appraiser's property valuation will be the baseline property value (or baseline CMA).
+(iii) The average of both appraisers' property valuations will be the baseline property value (or baseline CMA).
 The property owner must agree to permit access to the property as required to perform a CMA inspection, and must provide full disclosure of known defects to the property as may be required under New York law.